 Second Home – co-working office space in east London

 Second Home, sells itself as ‘the world’s most iconic space for entrepreneurs and creative businesses.
 The former carpet factory just off Brick Lane in Shoreditch offers its members 2GB/s of wireless broadband and state-of-the-art AV equipment.

 Switched On Media is a Sydney based digital agency, looking to grow in London.
 Andrew Burger, the company’s UK managing director has a roaming membership at Second Home.
 This gives him 24-hour access to the ‘first-come-first-served’ workspace and related services such as lockers and a postal sorting service.

 Andrew is largely positive about his experience so far: “Second Home is accessible and flexible; it’s also cool and it gives us instant clout.
 On the flip side, you do have to give up some of the comforts you would expect from a conventional office and making a phone call in here is pretty difficult.”

 Co-Work – co-working office space in the City

-Co-Work offers its members with a desk from under £700 per month in a prime City location, just a 5 minute walk from Bank tube station.
-Included in this price is a dedicated desk with an integrated lockable storage unit and a phone.
-Members also get access to meeting room, video conference and printing facilities.
+Co-Work offers its members a desk for under £700 per month in a prime City location, just a 5-minute walk from Bank tube station.
+Included in this price are a dedicated desk with an integrated lockable storage unit and a phone.
+Members also get access to the meeting room, video conference and printing facilities.

 WeWork – co-working office space in the West End

-WeWork provides a community based office space on Sheraton Street in Soho.
-Its amenities include hot desk and private office options, with a 24 person studio costing a shade over £20,000 per month.
+WeWork provides community-based office space on Sheraton Street in Soho.
+Its amenities include a hot desk and private office options, with a 24 person studio costing a shade over £20,000 per month.
 Additional extras include private phone booths, weekly events and free beer.